pip-services/pip-services-docs/content/en/dart/mongodb/_index.md

 no_list: true
 weight: 500
 description: >
-    MongoDB components for Pip.Services for Pip.Services in Dart.

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
-It provides a set of components used to implement MongoDB persistence.
+ This module provides a set of components used to implement MongoDB persistence.
 ---

 ### Packages